Viveknathtiwari01/Customer_Service_Chatbot/README.md

 ### Adding New Intents

 1. Edit `intents.json` to add new conversation patterns
-2. Retrain the model (requires local development setup)
+2. Add patterns and responses for new intents
-3. Update the model file
+3. Deploy the updated version

 ### Styling Changes